 "I'm not sure it was all worth it."
 That's what a friend of mine once told me after completing their Ironman journey.
 I NEVER want to hear those words from my athletes.
 The problem in my friend's case started with the motivation.
 I think they were doing the event more to add to their LinkedIn page than for the enriching experience.
 That is not going to fuel a rewarding training journey.
 And, make no mistake, the focus needs to be on the training journey, one that is hard and wonderful if you manage it well.

-Back to the friend I mentioned at the start.
+Back to the friend I mentioned earlier.
 I'll let you in on a secret: no one really cares that you're an Ironman so don't do it to please others.
-Share it with others, celebrate with others but when the day is over, the day is over and the world moves on.
-You, though, are left with some great memories and pride of achievement.
+Share it with others, celebrate with others but when the day is over, the day is over the finish arch comes down and the world moves on.
+You, though, are left stronger as an individual and carrying a load of pride and amazing memories of not just a race day but an epic Ironman journey.